keu/docs/astro/airflow-email-notifications.md

     - To confirm the email account is working and the Amazon SES service can send emails to it, click an email address in the **Identity** column and then click **Send test email**.
 When the owner of the email address receives the test email, they need to select the validation link in the email.
     - To add a new email address, click **Create Identity**, add the email address, and then click **Create Identity**.

-    For email alerts, Astronomer recommends using one email address as the sender and a second email address as the recipient.
+    For email notifications, Astronomer recommends using one email address as the sender and a second email address as the recipient.
 All email addresses must be verified.

     For more information about configuring Amazon SES, read [Creating an email address identity](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#:~:text=of%20those%20Regions.-,Creating%20an%20email%20address%20identity,-Complete%20the%20following) and  [Verifying an email address identity](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#:~:text=address%20identity.-,Verifying%20an%20email%20address%20identity,-After%20you%E2%80%99ve%20created) in the Amazon documentation.